Virginia and New Mexico have both legalized adult-use cannabis and included homegrow provisions while New Jersey did not.

-In recent years, Virginia has gone from a lean Red conservative state to a full Blue State, going for Biden in 2020, Hillary Clinton in 2016, and Barack Obama twice, two Democratic U.S. Senators, a Democratic Governor, Lt.
+In recent years, Virginia has gone from a lean Red conservative state to a full Blue State.
+It went for Biden in 2020, Hillary Clinton in 2016, and Barack Obama twice, two Democratic U.S. Senators, a Democratic Governor, Lt.
 Governor, elected Democratic Attorney General, and a Democratic-controlled legislature they won in 2019.

 The shift of Virginia from Red to Blue includes several factors, among them geographic.
-Many people from the Northeast and Midwest have flocked to Washington DC’s surrounding suburbs to work for the government and work for government-sponsored projects.
+Many people from the Northeast and Midwest have flocked to Washington DC’s suburbs to work for the government and government-sponsored projects.
 The trend in Northern Virginia has grown for more than 15 years.
-A prime example is Fairfax County, where George Washington’s plantation is located, went Democratic for the first time in a while in 2008.
+A prime example is Fairfax County, where George Washington’s plantation is located.
+It went Democratic for the first time in a while in 2008.
 It has since become more solidly Democratic.

-Ebbin and Herring both represent parts of Arlington County on the other side of the Potomac River from Washington, DC, in Northern Virginia.
-Cannabis legalization was the latest in series of progressive measures they have pushed.
+Ebbin and Herring both represent parts of Arlington County.
+It’s on the other side of the Potomac River from Washington, DC, in Northern Virginia.
+Cannabis legalization was the latest in a series of progressive measures they have pushed.

 New Mexico Legalizes

 New Mexico Governor Michelle Lujan Grisham (D) signed cannabis legalization bills in law recently.
 Thus New Mexico became the 18th state to do so.
 Virginia was the 17th.
 There are 36 medical cannabis states.

 New Jersey was the 12th state when the November referendum was won before other states had their results in last year on Election Day.